Microscope Z-Stage knob plus Keyboard Emulation controlled by serial dialogue

 3. upon completion of each rotation, the program emulates pressing the chosen character (in the example, F1) on the keyboard.

 In this way, in addition to decreasing vibrations on the work surface caused by physical keypresses, it is possible to activate the capture of an image on the software in the foreground after each incremental movement, emulating the behavior of automated micrometric slides with USB connection to the shooting devices.
 For example, you can capture images with DeltaPix InSight or with tethering programs to camera bodies connected to your computer via USB.
+IN THE EXAMPLE, THE INTERACTION WITH DELTAPIX INSIGHT REQUIRES TO SIMULATE THE F1 KEYPRESS TO PERFORM AN IMAGE CAPTURE AFTER EACH VERTICAL MOTION.
 The program is launched with the Arduino IDE and, as soon as it is started, one must bring in foreground the image capture application screen, that will receive the emulated image-capture keystrokes.
 Once the set number of rotations has been exhausted, the Arduino application asks again how many rotations are desired, and of what type.

 Source code